joeycastillo/sensorwatch.net/content/en/docs/watchfaces/nanosec.md

 ### Calibrating the Sensor Watch

+For really good results you need a watch with a temperature sensor, but you can also get a significant improvement without one.
+Without a temperature sensor, select correction profile P1 instead of the default P3 (details in the last section).

-You need a watch with a temperature sensor, and the firmware has to include these faces:
+The firmware has to include these faces:

 - A regular clock face like Simple Clock (`simple_clock_face`), because you want a way to see the time;
 - Time Set (`set_time_face`), because you need a way to set the date and time;